LTJ Bukem

-Daniel Williamson (born 20 September 1967), better known as LTJ Bukem (/'bʊkəm/), is a British drum and bass musician, producer and DJ.
-He and his record label Good Looking are most associated with the jazzy, atmospheric side of drum and bass music.
+Daniel Andrew Williamson (born 20 September 1967), better known as LTJ Bukem (/'bʊkəm/), is a British jungle musician, producer and DJ.
+He and his record label Good Looking are most associated with the jazzy, atmospheric side of Jungle music.

 Life and career

-Bukem was trained as a classical pianist and discovered jazz fusion in his teenage years, having a jazz funk band at one stage.
+LTJ Bukem was trained as a classical pianist and discovered jazz fusion in his teenage years, having a jazz funk band at one stage.
 By the late 1980s, he decided to become a DJ and gained fame in the rave scene of the early 1990s.
-His stage name came from his nickname "Book 'em" which derived from the TV show Hawaii Five-O where the character Steve McGarrett would say "Book 'em Danno" when someone was arrested.
+His stage name came from his nickname "Book 'em" which derived from the TV show Hawaii Five-O where the character Steve McGarrett would say "Book 'em, Danno" when someone was arrested.
 As a producer, he released a series of drum and bass tracks such as "Logical Progression" (1991), "Demon's Theme" (1992), "Atlantis" and "Music" (1993).
 His most notable release was the track "Horizons" (1995) which attained considerable popularity, using the main melody from Lemon Sol's song "Sunflash".